-The School Business Manager and Headteacher will report these to the London Borough of Merton and where applicable the Health & Safety Executive as soon as is reasonably practicable and in any event within 10 days of the incident.
+The School Business Manager and Headteacher will report these to the London Borough of Merton and where applicable the Health & Safety Executive as soon as is reasonably practicable and in any event within 10 days of the incident - except where indicated below.
+Fatal and major injuries and dangerous occurrences will be reported without delay (i.e. by telephone) and followed up in writing within 10 days.